ItsKarma/ItsKarma.github.io/pages/1_toolbox.md

     docker-machine env

+find if you are in a docker container.

+    grep docker /proc/1/cgroup > /dev/null
+    if [ $? == 0 ]; then
+      echo "we're in a docker container!"
+    fi

 # Vagrant
 After updating vagrant you should also update the guest additions You can find them here: http://download.virtualbox.org/virtualbox/